Forest-Economics-Goettingen/optimLanduse/README.md

 best fulfills all 10 indicators (i.e. the multi-criterial portfolio) practically only covers silvopasture and forest.
-The averaged observed farm portfolio in 2018 was, however, mainly composed of pasture and cropland and only small share of forest (ca. 15 %).
+The averaged observed farm portfolio in 2018 was, however, mainly composed of pasture and cropland and only small share of forest (circa 15 %).

 ### Calculating the Portfolio Performances of the Optimized *optimLanduse* Object